-The focus of the EU in the pandemic was to coordinate a joint response of the member states and to support the member states in their crisis management.
-Nonetheless, the EU has taken numerous measures to address the Coronavirus crisis and to mitigate its economic and societal impact.
+The most significant recent developments have taken place in the area of pandemic control.
+In general, the European Union's focus in the pandemic was to coordinate a joint response of the member states and to support the member states in their crisis management.
+Nonetheless, the EU has taken numerous measures to address the Coronavirus crisis and mitigate its economic and societal impact.

-Under the 'rescEU' programme, a common stock of protective equipment and respirators has been acquired and medical equipment has been made available throughout Europe.
+Under the 'rescEU' programme, common stock of protective equipment and respirators has been acquired and medical equipment has been made available throughout Europe.
 Further, the Council adopted a recommendation regarding a unified framework for covid testing, including mutual recognition of test results (Council Recommendation for a harmonised framework for the use and validation of rapid antigen tests and mutual recognition of covid-19 test results in the EU 2021/C 24/01).
 Covid-19 tests were made available to member states under the Emergency Aid Instrument.

 Moreover, the production of covid vaccines was supported (eg, by facilitating regulatory requirements).
 Provisions related to clinical trials on medicinal products containing or consisting of genetically modified organisms have been amended.
-Certain operations within the context of clinical trials have been exempted from the requirement of a prior environmental risk assessment or consent in accordance with articles 6 to 11 of Directive 2001/18/EC or articles 4 to 13 of Directive 2009/41/EC (article 2, Regulation (EU) 2020/1043).
+Certain operations within the context of clinical trials have been exempted from the requirement of a prior environmental risk assessment or consent in accordance with articles 6 to 11 of Directive 2001/18/EC or articles 4 to 13 of Directive 2009/41/ EC (article 2 Regulation (EU) 2020/1043).

-To ensure access to vaccines in the EU, a regulation was passed that requires companies to submit an export authorisation when exporting vaccines (Commission implementing regulation (EU) 2021/111).
-According to article 1, section 4 of the Regulation (EU) 2021/111, the competent authority only grants the export authorisation if the export volume does not pose a risk to the fulfilment of the purchase guarantee agreements concluded by the Union with vaccine manufacturers.
+To ensure access to vaccines in the European Union, several regulations were passed requiring companies to submit an export authorisation when exporting vaccines.
+Due to progress in vaccine production, the fulfilment of advance purchase agreements between the European Union and vaccine manufacturers as well as the security of the EU's supply of covid-19 vaccines are no longer at risk.
+Therefore, the Commission Implementing Regulation (EU) 2021/2071 of 25 November 2021 stipulates that authorisation is no longer required for the export of SARS-CoV-2 vaccines beyond 31 December 2021.
+However, SARS-CoV-2 vaccines will be subject to export surveillance for a period of 24 months from 1 January 2022 as transparency in the export of vaccines remains important due to the existing risk of new outbreaks and the emergence of new variants.
 To enable free movement during the pandemic, the EU Digital COVID Certificate was implemented.
-The certificate can be issued in the form of a vaccination certificate, a test certificate or certificate of recovery attesting that the holder has received covid-19 vaccination, has recovered from a SARS-CoV-2 infection or was tested negative for a SARS-CoV-2 infection respectively.
+The certificate can be issued in the form of a vaccination certificate, a test certificate or a certificate of recovery attesting that the holder has received covid-19 vaccinations, has recovered from a SARS-CoV-2 infection, or tested negative for a SARS-CoV-2 infection respectively.
 The details regarding issuance, verification and acceptance of these certificates are set out in Regulation (EU) 2021/953.